A Neural Tangent Kernel Perspective of GANs: Study of Specific Losses

+\begin{remark}[IPM and WGAN] Along with a constraint on the set of functions, the IPM is involved in the earth mover’s distance $\gW_1$ \citep{Villani2009} --~used in WGAN and StyleGAN \citep{Karras2019}, close to the hinge loss of BigGAN \citep{Brock2019}~--, the MMD --~used in MMD GAN \citep{Li2017}~--, the total variation, etc. In \cref{prop:ipm_mmd}, we study the IPM with the sole constraint of having a neural discriminator.
+Our analysis implies that this suffices to ensure relevant gradients, given the aforementioned convergence results.
+This contradicts the recurring assertion that the Lipschitz constraint of WGAN \citep{Arjovsky2017b} is necessary to solve the gradient issues of prior approaches.
+Indeed, these issues originate from the analyses inadequacy, as shown in this work.
+Hence, while WGAN tackles them by changing the loss and adding a constraint, we fundamentally address them with a refined framework.
+A WGAN analysis, left for future work, would require combining the neural discriminator and Lipschitz constraints. \end{remark}

-\begin{remark}[Link with Instance Smoothing] It is possible to show for IMPs that modeling the discriminator's architecture amounts to smoothing out the input distribution using the kernel integral operator $\Tk{k}{\hgamma}$ and can thus be seen as a generalization of the regularization technique for GANs called instance noise \citep{Kaae2017}.
-This is discussed in further details in \cref{app:instance_noise}. \end{remark}
+\begin{remark}[Instance smoothing] We show for IPMs that modeling the discriminator's architecture amounts to smoothing out the input distribution using the kernel integral operator $\Tk{k}{\hgamma_g}$ and can thus be seen as a generalization of the regularization technique for GANs called instance noise \citep{Sonderby2017}.
+This is discussed in \cref{app:instance_noise}. \end{remark}

-Moreover, as $c = \id$, the spatial gradient of $f_t$ received by the generator in \cref{eq:gen_descent} is proportional to $\nabla_x f^\star_{\halpha}$.
-As following the gradient field induced by the discriminator has been shown to be a proxy to describe the evolution of the generated samples \citep{Mroueh2019}, it is possible to analyze the evolution of the generated samples in this context through the gradient flow induced by the MMD (see \cref{sec:experiments}).
-To this extent, results from \citet{Arbel2019} are directly transferable, including convergence guarantees and discretization properties.
-This is, to the best of our knowledge, the first work considering the use of NTKs as kernels for the MMD.
-A more in-depth study of this use case is out of the scope of this paper, but appears relevant considering this connection with GANs and its application to our empirical analysis in \cref{sec:experiments}.
+\begin{remark}[Regularization by training time] \cref{prop:ipm_mmd} highlights the importance of discriminator training time, which needs to be controlled to regularize its gradient magnitude.
+This corresponds to customary practices where the discriminator is trained for a small number of steps to avoid divergence issues, like in DCGAN \citep{Radford2016}.
+In the IPM case, we have, with $\euclideannorm*{\cdot}_{\gH_k^\hgamma}$ as the RKHS semi-norm: